ImperialCollegeLondon/formalising-mathematics-2022/README.md

+# IMPORTANT

+This repo is old Lean 3 code.
+A Lean 4 version of this course is [here](https://github.com/ImperialCollegeLondon/formalising-mathematics-2024).

 # Formalising Mathematics

 This is the repository for Kevin Buzzard's 2022 course on formalising mathmatics in the Lean theorem prover.
 The course ran from January to March 2022.
 Note: the 2023 version of the course is [here](https://github.com/ImperialCollegeLondon/formalising-mathematics-2023).